phantompete/Offensive_Behavior_Lab/README.md

 - 2_main_ocw_v1.
 Second and main notebook to run.
 Defines all steps, creates an OCI Data Science - Job and triggers the Job.
 - 3_ocw_all_py_files.
 All individual .py (main and subpackages) are defined in this notebook.

-# OCW Las Vegas - Workshop Details

-**The structure is as follows, Follow the instructions outline in the OCW Las Vegas - Workshop Details:**
+**Follow the instructions outline in the OCW Las Vegas - Workshop Details:**

 ## Lab 1.
 •	Log-in Oracle Cloud